-November 8, 2022—Coming on the heels of numerous new initiatives announced in 2022, CONEXPO 2023 will provide an excellent opportunity to get up to speed on what’s new at CCO.
-The event—the largest construction show in North America—will be held March 14–18, 2023, in Las Vegas, NV.
-Once again, CCO’s presence will be felt across the show, from the information booth in the Grand Lobby, to written and practical exams, Practical Proctor training and credentialing, Practical Exam Proctor Program workshops, and numerous crane-and-rigging related educational seminars.
+December 14, 2022—Join CCO as we return to beautiful Las Vegas for CONEXPO 2023.
+The event—the largest construction show in North America—will be held March 14–18, 2023.
+CCO’s presence will be felt, as usual, throughout the show, from the Grand Lobby to written and practical exams, Practical Proctor training and credentialing, Practical Exam Proctor Program workshops, as well as other crane-and-rigging related educational seminars.

-The CCO information booth (GL-10882) will provide attendees with an opportunity to get up to speed on all of CCO’s recent initiatives.
-Attendees will also get to see the future of CCO testing.
-CCO staff will be on hand to help attendees set up their myCCO accounts, register for exams, and get acquainted with the new exam delivery software.
-Attendees can also schedule meetings with CCO staff using the CONEXPO website.
+The CCO information booth (GL-10882) will provide attendees with an opportunity to get up to speed on all of our recent initiatives.
+Attendees will also get a first look into the future of CCO testing.
+Staff will be on hand to help attendees set up their myCCO accounts, register for exams, and get acquainted with the new exam delivery software.
+Want to schedule a specific time with CCO staff to chat?
+Schedule meetings with CCO using the CONEXPO website!

-Written certification and recertification exams for all CCO certifications will be offered using CCO’s new Event Online Testing (EOT) option for testing on Wednesday, March 15, and Friday, March 16.
+Written exams for all CCO certifications will be offered using CCO’s new Event Online Testing (EOT) option for testing on Tuesday, March 14, and Friday, March 17.

 Practical Exam Proctor Program (PEPP) Workshops

-Those interested in becoming new Practical Exam Proctors will be able to take advantage of a unique arrangement by which they will receive the necessary training and then get audited at the show for no additional charge.
+Those interested in becoming new Practical Exam Proctors will be able to take advantage of a unique arrangement by which they will receive the necessary training and then complete their audits at the show for no additional charge.
 This will provide a significant convenience for new Practical Exam Proctors or those wishing to add credentials in new programs.

 - Mobile Crane Practical Exam Proctor Program workshop*: March 8–10